tinyredinc/notes/real_estate/fa_agreement.md

 For instance, in the context of the 4800 Sheppard Plaza MCR Development Project as of August 2023, quotations were sourced from three renowned Exempt Market Dealers (EMD) based in Toronto.
 These dealers commonly propose a total commission of 5%, structured either as 4% + 1% or 3% + 2%.

-Financial Advisors who demonstrate a profound commitment to the potential growth of a project are often presented with the option to forgo a part or the entirety of their commission in exchange for Limited Partner (LP) shares, General Partner (GP) shares, or Management Common shares.
+Financial Advisors who demonstrate a profound commitment to the potential growth of a project are often presented with the option to forgo a part or the entirety of their commission in exchange for Limited Partner (LP) shares.
 The specific terms and conditions of such exchanges may vary, contingent upon the particularities of the project or product at hand.

 ## Co-Agency